Provider Network

 Medicare Denied Claim: Provider Not Enrolled

-Written by Barley Billing Team, Medicare Billing Experts | Last reviewed March 26, 2026
+Written by Barley Billing Team, Medicare Billing Experts | Last reviewed June 25, 2026

-"This provider is not enrolled in Medicare"
+"My claim was denied because the provider is not enrolled in Medicare"

 What This Means

 Medicare denied this claim because the provider who treated you is not enrolled in the Medicare program.
 All providers who bill Medicare must complete an enrollment process with CMS (the Centers for Medicare & Medicaid Services).
 If a provider has not completed this step, Medicare cannot pay the claim.
+On your notice this usually appears as CARC code CO-B7, “this provider was not certified/eligible to be paid for this procedure/service on this date of service.”

 Why This Happens